JohansenJunias20/portofolio/readme.md

 ### internal_start-turn.sh
 - Run Coturn Server based on .env config
-- Please make sure install Coturn first on your machine
+- Please make sure Coturn installed on your machine
 - Named ***internal*** because it is only called by other script, do not run it manually
 - Please use ubuntu server OS
 - Called by `prod.sh`